Lionel Hampton: Lionel Hampton Orchestra

-It was at the sixth Cavalcade of Jazz, June 25, 1950, that Hampton's playing precipitated the closest thing to a riot in the show's eventful history.
+It was at the sixth Cavalcade of Jazz on June 25, 1950, that Hampton's playing precipitated the closest thing to a riot in the show's eventful history.
 Lionel and his band paraded around the ball park's infield playing ‘Flying High’.
-The huge crowd, around 14,000, went berserk, tossed cushions, coats, hats, programs, and just about anything else they could lay hands on and swarmed on the field.
-Dinah Washington, Roy Milton, PeeWee Crayton, Lillie Greenwood, Tiny Davis and Her Hell Divers were also featured.
+The huge crowd, around 14,000, went berserk, tossing cushions, coats, hats, programs, and just about anything else they could lay hands on and swarmed on the field.
+Dinah Washington, Roy Milton, PeeWee Crayton, Lillie Greenwood, and Tiny Davis and Her Hell Divers were also featured.

-His final Cavalcade of Jazz concert held on July 24, 1955 (Eleventh) also featured Big Jay McNeely, The Medallions, The Penguins and James Moody and his Orchestra.
+Hampton's eleventh and final Cavalcade of Jazz concert held on July 24, 1955 also featured Big Jay McNeely, The Medallions, The Penguins, and James Moody and his Orchestra.

 From the mid-1940s until the early 1950s, Hampton led a lively rhythm & blues band whose Decca Records recordings included numerous young performers who later had significant careers.
 They included bassist Charles Mingus, saxophonist Johnny Griffin, guitarist Wes Montgomery, vocalist Dinah Washington, and vocal stylist "Little" Jimmy Scott.
 Other noteworthy band members were trumpeters Dizzy Gillespie, Cat Anderson, Kenny Dorham, and Snooky Young, trombonist Jimmy Cleveland, and saxophonists Jerome Richardson and Curtis Lowe.

 The Hampton orchestra that toured Europe in 1953 included Clifford Brown, Gigi Gryce, Anthony Ortega, Monk Montgomery, George Wallington, Art Farmer, Quincy Jones, and singer Annie Ross.
 Hampton continued to record with small groups and jam sessions during the 1940s and 1950s, with Oscar Peterson, Buddy DeFranco, and others.
 In 1955, while in California working on The Benny Goodman Story he recorded with Stan Getz and made two albums with Art Tatum for Norman Granz as well as with his own big band.

 Hampton performed with Louis Armstrong and Italian singer Lara Saint Paul at the 1968 Sanremo Music Festival in Italy.
 The performance created a sensation with Italian audiences, as it broke into a real jazz session.
 That same year, Hampton received a Papal Medal from Pope Paul VI.